WaniaHamid/AI-Study-Companion/README.md

 - Backend API URL
 - Application configuration

-> **Security:** Actual `.env` and `.env.local` files are excluded from version control.
-Never commit API keys, database credentials, JWT secrets, or other private credentials.

----

 ## Learning Objectives

 This project was developed to explore the practical implementation of: